 Camden Yards isn't the only place you'll find impressive birds.
 Grab a a pair of of binoculars, a camera, and some comfortable shoes, then head outside to watch Maryland's fine-feathered friends take wing.
 Here is a sampling of wonderful perches around the state:

-Cranesville Subarctic Swamp: This was one of the first National Natural Landmarks designated by the National Park Service.
-It has been described as a “small piece of forest and bog that remained behind after the Ice Age.”
-Formed nearly 15,000 years ago, the swamp is now home to species of plants and animals generally found only in the northern reaches of the United States and Canada.
+Cranesville Subarctic Swamp: Described as a “small piece of forest and bog that remained behind after the Ice Age,” the swamp was one of the first National Natural Landmarks designated by the National Park Service.
+It was formed nearly 15,000 years ago and is now home to species of plants and animals generally found only in the northern reaches of the United States and Canada.
 A boardwalk crosses the 850-acre swamp, and six trails wind through it.

 Sideling Hill Wildlife Management Area: This 3,100-acre forest is home to a variety of wildlife, including turkey gobblers, grouse and the occasional black bear.
 A nearby rest area walkway showcases the area’s geology in the deepest road cut east of the Mississippi River.